spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 ###  3. OPEN listening port p2p connection, 26603 on host node (if firewall enabled on host)

-###  4. (IMPORTANT IF BRIDGE NODE IS CONNECTING TO THIS VALIDATOR) OPEN RPC listening port 26657 ONLY to bridge node IP (SOURCE)
+###  4. (IMPORTANT IF BRIDGE NODE IS CONNECTING TO THIS VALIDATOR/FULLNODE) OPEN RPC listening port 26657 ONLY to bridge node IP (SOURCE)

 Settings for Proxmox firewall (via GUI interface):
 Here DESTINATION port (D.Port) is 26657, SOURCE: <BRIDGE_NODE_IP> interface: net0, Protocol: tcp, ACTION: accept, TYPE:in

+Settings for ufw:
+sudo ufw allow from <BRIDGE_NODE_IP> proto tcp to any port 26657

 You can also connect bridge node to the fullnode (backup node)